Firmsconsulting

 Entrepreneurs need to have a mix of skills at hand: knowledge of marketing, leadership, basic finance, operations, talent management, business management, technology and other skills.
 They need to have these skills since initially their companies usually consist of 1 or 2 employees and they do not have the luxury of having specialists.

 There is another more compelling reason to think like an entrepreneur.
-No matter how happy you may be in your business career today, there will come a time when it is not so pleasant.
+No matter how happy you may be in your career today, there will likely come a time when you will want to make a change.
 This could be due to having a terrible manager, poor working conditions, a faltering company or you may just have outgrown your job.
 Either way, you need to have options.
 Thinking like an entrepreneur and having the skills of one, allows you to see opportunities and to exploit them.
-Again, entrepreneurship and development are very closely aligned.

 Reasons to act like an entrepreneur